smoge/Writing/ivory_tower.md

-You can mute Tiago, hit the button, that’s your right
+You can mute T, hit the button, that’s your right
 But don’t you trash the ones who coded through the night
 Fourteen years old, wrote a string quartet
 Built a score editor 'fore I learned to drive